 Scion Exchanges are held at many chapters throughout California, Texas, Arizona and Nevada.
 Click here to find the closest chapter and whom to contact for dates of events.

 Heres a good article by David Karp on the loss of heritage fruits in markets, and the "renaming" of fruit by large commercial growers, so that you don't know what you get.
 If you are not sure of the name of your scions, please label them accordingly.

-No patented or GMO plants are allowed.
-"U.S. Patents filed prior to June 8, 1995 expire 17 years from the date of issue, or 20 years from the first non-provisional patent application in the family - whichever is later."
-The key words being 'whichever is later'.
+No patented or GMO plants are allowed at our exchanges.
 You can look up any plant by Googling its name +patent.
-Patented scions brought will be removed if found - we support the farmers and hybridizers!
-Not too many fruits are GMO ....yet (besides HoneySweet plums, Rainbow Papaya, Italian Gala Apples, and Okanagan apples).
+We support the farmers and hybridizers.
+Not too many fruits are GMO ....yet (besides HoneySweet plums, Rainbow Papaya, Italian Gala Apples, and Okanagan apples), but plenty are patented.
 Here's an interesting article about patents expiring, but trademark names don't expire:

 Quarantine Zones Special Note:

 Please be sure to bring only clean, pest-free scions to the Exchange; paying particular attention to any live, potted or green-wood donations.

 Our club area includes some area within the Light Brown Apple Moth Quarantine zone; but dormant, clean scions are exempt from the quarantine.
 Details here